aklomp/stm32-rotary-zero/README.md

 This is simple firmware for an STM32F103C8T6 to measure, calibrate and print the value of a ring-shaped rotary encoder with a zero calibration pulse.
-Our rotary encoder is a ring with 2000 poles around its circumference, and one special pole that emits a "zero" correction pulse.
+Our rotary encoder is a ring with 48000 steps around its circumference, and one special step that emits a "zero" correction pulse.
 We correct the "raw" counter value using this pulse.
 The zero, raw and calibrated values are printed to USART1 (pin A9) at 25 Hz.